-Without realizing it, you have already tried this technology on your cell phone, tablet, or even to enter specific applications.
+Without realizing it, you have already tried the facial recognition technology on your cell phone, tablet, or even to enter specific applications.
 But… do you know what facial recognition is and how it works?

 Do you know all the uses that can be given to it?
 Don’t worry; you are in the right place to answer all these questions.